8020admin/tim-burton-docuseries/WEBFLOW_INTEGRATION.md

 - ✅ Supports fullscreen playback
 - ✅ Uses HLS.js for adaptive streaming (or native iOS player on Safari/iOS)
 - ✅ **Chromecast support** - Cast to your TV with one click
-- ✅ **iOS native player** - Beautiful native playback on iPhone/iPad
+- ✅ **iOS auto-fullscreen** - Automatically launches in fullscreen on iPhone/iPad with native controls
 - ✅ Automatically handles access control
 - ✅ Tracks watch progress
 - ✅ Works seamlessly with authentication